eficode-academy/github-actions-katas/labs/04-storing-artifacts.md

     path: path/to/artifact/
 ```

-As artifacts can be uploaded they can also be downloaded from Github Actions as:
+As artifacts can be uploaded it can also be downloaded from Github Actions with help of `actions/download-artifact@v2` as:

 ```YAML
 - name: Download a single artifact